ym001/distancia/docs/Levenshtein.rst

 Usage Example
 -------------

-Here's a simple Python example demonstrating how to calculate the Levenshtein Distance between two strings using the `Distancer` package:
+Here's a simple Python example demonstrating how to calculate the Levenshtein Distance between two strings using the `distancia` package:

 .. code-block:: python

-    from distancer import levenshtein_distance
+    from distancia import Levenshtein

     # Define two strings
     str1 = "kitten"